eonist/GitSync-applescript/README.md

 - [ ] Draw another OS X GUI sketch
 - [ ] Optional custom commit and push intervals
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff git writes about in their readme file?
-- [ ] Account for keychain passwords with special characters.
+- [ ] Account for keychain passwords with special chars.
 They may be in hex format.
-Find a way to decode hex.
+Decode the hex.
 - [ ] Skip synchronising if the remote is ahead, see research.txt doc for this
 - [ ] Research if you can change an applescript icon with an applescript
 - [ ] Test with bitbucket private repo